GJZwiers/One-Zero-Code/bunny_slope/number.md

 ```

 Note that operators can have a different meaning when used with different types.
-As we have seen, `+` can be used on both numbers and strings but with a different way to add each of them together.
+As we have seen, `+` can be used on both numbers and strings but uses a different way to add each of them together.

 > Practice: Make a program that calculates your age in seconds and prints the result to the console.